Computing & ICT

 Year 7

-E-Safety – students are taught the importance of being aware of potential dangers and consequences of accessing the internet.
+E-Safety – In this unit students are taught the importance of being aware of potential dangers and consequences of accessing the internet.
 How to protect themselves and what to do if they encounter any issues whilst online.

-Computers in the workplace – Students are taught how to create, edit, and present information in a range of different ways.
+Computers in the workplace – In this unit students are taught how to create, edit, and present information in a range of different ways.
 Learning the skills employers are looking for in areas such a word processing, spreadsheets, and presentational tools.

-Data Representation – Understand how numbers can be represented in binary and be able to carry out simple operations on binary numbers.
+Data Representation – In this unit students understand how numbers can be represented in binary and be able to carry out simple operations on binary numbers.
 Understand how instructions are stored and executed within a computer system; understand how data of various types can be represented and manipulated digitally, in the form of binary digits.

 Year 8

-Computer Systems & Hardware – Students will investigate different storage devices and explain how they are used.
+Computer Systems & Hardware – In this unit students will investigate different storage devices and explain how they are used.
 They will then be asked to Select suitable storage devices and storage media for given situations and justify your choice.

-Analysing Data – Students will be taught how to manipulate spreadsheets, be confident in the analysis of data and modelling finances.
+Analysing Data – In this unit students will be taught how to manipulate spreadsheets, be confident in the analysis of data and modelling finances.

-Programming (Python) – Design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems.
+Programming (Python) – In this unit students design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems.
 Understand several key algorithms that reflect computational thinking.

 Year 9

-Gdevelop – This unit gives students practical opportunities to design and program two games.
+Gdevelop – In this unit students develop practical opportunities to design and program two games.
 Students begin by creating a firework game that makes use of particle emitters and events.
 Students will develop programming skills through the development and iterative testing of their games.
 The programming language makes use of a visual programming environment which is an excellent transition between block programming and text programming.

-Programming (Python) – Design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems.
+Programming (Python) – In this unit students revisit Python to design, use and evaluate computational abstractions that model the state and behaviour of real-world problems and physical systems.
 Understand several key algorithms that reflect computational thinking.

 Key Stage 4